Physically installing your Ring Video Doorbell 3 with an existing doorbell is a simple process. Simply scroll down for a step-by-step guide.

-Step Seven: Place Your Ring Video Doorbell 3 over the holes.
+Step Seven: Place your Ring Video Doorbell 3 over the holes

 Don't forget to remove the level tool from the front of the device.

-Feed all the wires (and the wire nuts if you used them) into your wall and secure your Ring Doorbell 3 on the wall.
+Feed all the wires (and the wire nuts if you used them) into your wall and secure your Ring Video Doorbell 3 on the wall.
 Be sure you use all four included screws.

-Step Nine: Install the Faceplate
+Step Nine: Install the faceplate

 Place one of the provided faceplates on your Ring Doorbell by slotting it in at the top and clicking it into place.

-Step Ten: Install the Security Screw
+Step Ten: Secure the faceplate

 Use one of the provided security screws and the star-shaped end of the screwdriver bit to secure the faceplate.
 Be sure to use the security screws to secure the faceplate and not the wood screw which can damage the battery.
 If you feel you may have used the wrong screw, please contact Ring Support.